HugzFnr/Guess-Who-Rnd/README.md

 # Guess-Who-Rnd

 An ugly looking version of the board game "Guess Who ?" with less characters and with only a solo mode.
-But characters are randomly generated so every game is brand new !
+But characters are randomly generated (98 different different character exist) so every game is brand new !
 Ask questions (in french only, sorry) then click on a character to make a guess (2 attempts max).

 ### Context